waharnum/docker-preferences-server/README.md

 - build Ansible-provisioned image:
     - `docker build -t gpii/preferences-server .`

+## Runtime Environment Variables

+- `COUCHDB_HOST_ADDRESS`: host address of the couchdb instance to use.
+You will typically need to be explicit about this. (default: `localhost:5984`)
+- `NODE_ENV`: specifies the configuration file to be used from https://github.com/GPII/universal/tree/master/gpii/configs when launching (default: `preferencesServer.production`)
+- `CONTAINER_TEST`: whether or not to run the container in test mode, then exit (default: `false`)

 ## Testing

 The container can be tested by setting the *CONTAINER_TEST* environment variable to *true*: